Deevun155/ProKeysPreview/README.md

 # Pro Keys Preview
 A VST3 visualiser for Rock Band 3 Pro Keys charts.
 Compatible with REAPER.
 <img width="743" height="556" alt="image" src="https://github.com/user-attachments/assets/0c72fcd2-d869-4e75-942b-5c05710639a9" />
+Windows, Linux and MacOS versions are available.
+The Linux and MacOS versions haven't been tested, please create an issue if you run into problems.

-## Usage
+## Installation
-- Download and copy the ProKeysPreview.vst3 folder to `C:\Program Files\Common Files\VST3` or wherever REAPER looks for your VST3 files
+- Download and copy the ProKeysPreview.vst3 folder to wherever REAPER looks for your VST3 files
+    - On Windows, this is likely  `C:\Program Files\Common Files\VST3`
-- Add the Plugin to the FX for the Expert Pro Keys track
+- Add the Plugin to the FX for track you would like to preview

+## Settings
+- Difficulty
+    - The plugin assumes it has been placed in the FX window of the Expert difficulty.
+    - When placed here, you can switch to the other tracks using the Difficulty setting, which automatically adjusts track speeds.
+      - This mimics the functionality of RBN Preview
+    - Alternatively, you can place the plugin on all the different tracks and use the `This track` difficulty, which won't adjust the track speed.
+- Time Offset (ms)
+    - The plugin will have some latency.
+It's likely to be different from RBN Preview.
+    - Adjust until playback looks accurate.
+- Refresh Rate (Hz)
+    - This is how often the plugin updates.
+It is recommended to use the refresh rate of your display.
+- Speed
+    - This is the track speed.
+    - It is designed to be equivalent to Rock Band 3 track speeds.

 ## Build
 This project uses Projucer and JUCE 8.0.12.